Stop for school children

 LISTEN

-Use your ears, too.
-Sometimes you might hear something you can’t see.
+Listen carefully.
+Sometimes you hear something you can’t see.

 GO